msasa/spot/README.md

 # Language support

-It is innitially developed in Java, but intention is to support much more languages.
+It is innitially developing in Java, but intention is to support much more languages.
 First next support would be to JavaScript.